peteryouBuffalo/OldVersion_ZbAnalysis/README.md

   Finally, save them in SlaveTerminate of the Processor class
 3. To save a cut values used in a selection to the output root file:
   Add the value to TParameter and append this TParameter to a list in Terminate of selection class
+4. Use LPC batch farm, condor, to run on all samples:
+  Make sure that the lists of NanoAOD files exsit (in FileLists_Nano25Oct2019 folder for example).
+Otherwise, create these lists by going to the directory "SubmitToCondor" and execute "python createFileLists_v2.py" (create file lists for all samples) or "python createFileLists_v2.py DY_0J_amcatnlo_MC_2016,DY_0J_amcatnlo_MC_2017" (create file lists for DY_0J_amcatnlo_MC_2016 and DY_0J_amcatnlo_MC_2017 samples).
+  Go to SubmitToCondor folder and execute "python launch_v2.py" (submit all samples) or "python launch_v2.py DY_0J_amcatnlo_MC_2016,DY_0J_amcatnlo_MC_2017" (submit DY_0J_amcatnlo_MC_2016 and DY_0J_amcatnlo_MC_2017 samples).
+NOTE that need to set "runMode = 0" and "submit = True" in launch_v2.py script and define output folders in EOS (outputDir_eos) and local (outputDir_scratch).
+  After jobs finish, execute launch_v2.py again with "runMode = 1" to merge the output files, which are copied to the local directory.